Part 3: Setting up Virtual Machines

 + Unattended-Upgrade::Mail "[email protected]";

 Specify when to receive emails.
 The Unattended-Upgrade::MailOnlyOnError option controls the frequency of notifications.
-To receive an email every time an upgrade occurs, ensure this line is either commented out or set to false:
+To receive an email every time an upgrade occurs, ensure this line is either commented out or set to false.

 // Unattended-Upgrade::MailOnlyOnError "true";